Dimensions of Diversity in Human Perceptions of Algorithmic Fairness: Discussion

-\xhdr{Demographic Factors} We found no evidence of demographic factors being significantly associated with algorithmic fairness judgments across all features, despite prior research on the Moral Foundations Theory finding such correlations in other contexts \cite{efferson2017influence, graham2013moral}.
-However, our finding is in line with the work on perceptions of algorithmic fairness by \citet{araujo2020ai} and \citet{wang2020factors}, who also found little effect of demographic factors.
-Further, in line with one of the few demographic relationships observed by \citet{araujo2020ai} and \citet{albach2021role}, we observe that white respondents view certain features (use of juvenile felonies) less fair than respondents of color do.
+\xhdr{Demographic Factors} We found no evidence of demographic factors having a consistent significant association with algorithmic fairness judgments.
+Our finding is in line with the work on perceptions of algorithmic fairness by \citet{araujo2020ai} and \citet{wang2020factors}, who also found little effect of demographic factors.

-Instead, answering the call to identify the root causes of differences in fairness opinions~\cite{araujo2020ai}, we find that political affiliation strongly correlates with fairness views.
 The significance of political views and the lack of support for other demographic factors is in line with reports from the Pew Research Center, who find the same patterns in the context of predictors of political attitudes in the U.S \cite{pew2019polarization}.
-This finding may be explained by the recent literature on affective polarization.
-Pew Research Center reports that political polarization in the U.S. has been steadily increasing between 1994 and 2014 \cite{pew2014polarization}, and \citet{iyengar2019origins} argue that ``[a]s partisan and ideological identities became increasingly aligned, other salient social identities, including race and religion, also converged with partisanship,''.
-Hence political leaning may in fact be subsuming several other sociodemographic dimensions.
+Recent work by \citet{iyengar2019origins} on affective polarization argues that ``[a]s partisan and ideological identities became increasingly aligned, other salient social identities, including race and religion, also converged with partisanships''.
+Hence political leaning may in fact be subsuming other sociodemographic dimensions.
+Some of our exploratory analyses hint that this may be the case.
+We found that when we do not control for the respondents' political leaning, their age exhibits some association with fairness ratings.
+This pattern may be explained in part by the correlation between the respondents' age and political leaning in our sample.

-Building upon literature on egocentric interpretations of fairness~\cite{thompson1992egocentric}, we also hypothesized that respondents' demographics may relate to the perceived fairness of using those same demographics---age, gender and race---in the decision making task.
-Our results do not offer support for the relevance of these egocentric factors in perceptions of algorithmic fairness.
-These findings are contrary to those of \citet{pierson2017gender}, who found such an association for gender, albeit in a different setting: algorithms for recommending college courses.
-This may suggest that such associations are scenario-dependent.
+Building upon the social science literature, we also hypothesized that respondents' demographics may relate to the perceived fairness of using those same demographics---age, gender and race---in the decision-making task.
+We hypothesized that the direction of this effect may be egocentric, in line with research on egocentric interpretations of fairness~\cite{thompson1992egocentric}, or the opposite, in line with System Justification Theory \cite{jost2019quarter}.
+Our results do not offer support for either of these hypotheses.
+These findings are contrary to those of \citet{pierson2017gender}, who found an ego- and group-justifying association for gender, albeit in a different setting: algorithms for recommending college courses.
+This may suggest that such associations are scenario-dependent, and future work may seek to explore the relationship between AI fairness beliefs and sociodemographics in other contexts.